Responsible packaging and labeling

 These are reused multiple times and eventually recycled.

 - Using the Multipak reusable packing system, primarily in Japan.
 After receiving an order, the customer returns the entire package (box and shipping materials) to a third party, which certifies the packing for reuse.
 With Multipak, we are able to reuse 100 percent of the shipping container and internal packing materials.
 If the materials do not pass inspection, they are recycled.

-To conserve materials and comply with global regulations, TI ships lead (Pb)-free products using packing labels that meet the standard set jointly by the IPC-Association Connecting Electronics Industries and the Joint Electronic Device Engineering Council J-STD-609.
+To conserve materials and comply with global regulations, we ship Pb-free products using packing labels that meet the standard set jointly by the IPC-Association Connecting Electronics Industries and the Joint Electronic Device Engineering Council J-STD-609.

-ET keeps a close eye on the packaging industry, which is working diligently to find an alternative to the plastic that we use.
-However, finding a suitable alternative is challenging because we must balance environmental considerations with damage-free transport of products and the practical needs of retail stores that sell our products.
+TI's Education Technology division keeps a close eye on the packaging industry, which is working diligently to find an alternative to the plastic the company uses.
+However, finding a suitable alternative is challenging because we must balance environmental considerations with damage-free transport of products and the practical needs of the retail stores that sell our products.

 Many European countries recycle ET display packaging under the EU Green Dot program.
 A green dot indicates that the packaging is part of a privately organized recycling system and that expenses for proper reuse or disposal have been paid.